swilliams11/apigee-proxy-for-oidc/proxied-oidc/README.md

 ## Using this example

 There are two parts here:
-- [a bundle for the Apigee proxy](./bundle-oidc-okta-1) that sits in front of Okta.
+- [a bundle for the Apigee proxy](./bundle-oidc-okta-1) that sits in front of Auth0.
 Deploy this into Apigee hybrid or X.
 - [the web app](./oidc-demo-webapp) that invokes the API Proxy

 To use this demonstration yourself, you will need to:

-1. get an Okta account.
+1. get an Auth0 account.
 A free developer account is fine.
-  - set up a custom Authorization server in Okta
+  - set up a custom Authorization server in Auth0
-  - create an Okta Application.
+  - create an Auth0 Application.
     - Application Type: Web
     - redirect URL: https://YOUR_DOMAIN/oidc-okta-1/callback
       where YOUR_DOMAIN is the domain of your Apigee X or hybrid environment group.